-• Part 3 Safer Recruitment Keeping Children Safe in Education 2023
+Part 3 Safer Recruitment Keeping Children Safe in Education 2024

-Our Trust Board have ensured that there is a current whistleblowing policy and staff are aware of this policy and understand its content.
-We have a culture where staff can raise concerns about poor or unsafe practice and such concerns are addressed professionally and sensitively in accordance with agreed Whistleblowing/ Confidential Reporting procedures.
+Our Trust Board has ensured that there is a current whistleblowing policy and staff are aware of this policy and understand its content.
+We have a culture where staff can raise concerns about poor or unsafe practice and such concerns are addressed professionally and sensitively in accordance with agreed whistleblowing procedures.